 Innovating for Sustainable Development

-Youth Serving Organizations towards youthful development action
+Youth Serving Organizations deliberate pathways to youthful development action

 Tunis, 7 December 2018 – Representatives of youth serving organizations from 12 Arab countries will convene in Tunis between 14 and 17 December 2018 at the Regional Forum of the Youth Leadership Programme (YLP).
 They will explore common means to unleash youth’s creativity and potential to generate sustainable impact in their communities, countries, and the region at large, in line with efforts to realize the promise of prosperity, peace and sustainability for all, enshrined in the Agenda 2030 for Sustainable Development.